GoogleCloudPlatform/podcast/site/content/post/episode-73-cloud-functions-with-bret-mcgowen/index.md

 ##### About Bret McGowen

-Bret is on the Google Cloud Platform team at Google, focusing on developer-oriented products like Google Cloud Functions, App Engine, Firebase, machine learning APIs, and more.
+Bret is on the Google Cloud team at Google, focusing on developer-oriented products like Google Cloud Functions, App Engine, Firebase, machine learning APIs, and more.
 He's currently an aspiring Node.js developer.
 Prior to Google, Bret worked